ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-2-2.md

-# Recognizing the Connection Between Resilience and Success

 In this chapter, we will explore the significant connection between resilience and success.
 Resilience is the ability to adapt, recover, and thrive in the face of adversity or challenging circumstances.
 It plays a crucial role in achieving success and overcoming obstacles along the way.
 By recognizing and developing your resilience, you can enhance your chances of reaching your goals and navigating setbacks with determination.